Gestational diabetes: most effective dietary supplements

-Gestational diabetes is defined as a glucose tolerance disorder, of varying severity, that begins or is diagnosed for the first time during pregnancy.
-This disorder leads to hyperglycemia of varying severity and may require different levels of treatment.
-Worldwide prevalence of gestational diabetes varies between 2 and 6%, with higher rates observed in certain populations such as in India, the Middle East, and Sardinia.
-In mainland France, about 8% of pregnancies are affected.
+Gestational diabetes is defined as a disorder of glucose tolerance, of variable severity, that begins or is first diagnosed during pregnancy.
+This disorder leads to hyperglycemia of variable severity and may require different levels of treatment.
+The global prevalence of gestational diabetes ranges between 2 and 6%, with higher rates observed in certain populations such as in India, the Middle East and Sardinia.
+In metropolitan France, about 8% of pregnancies are affected.

 Pathophysiology